MUDE-2025/PA2.4/4_tests.md

 Create a test for `max_even_squared.py` in the provided file `my_test.py`

-The first test is completed for you as an example and you only need to fill in one variable in the second test.
+The first and second test is completed for you as an example.

 It is up to you to write the rest of the tests.